awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

    SHOW SLAVE STATUS;
    ```

+1. Close all connections to the source when their transactions complete\.

+1. Update your application to use the Amazon RDS DB instance\.
+This update typically involves changing the connection settings to identify the host name and port of the Amazon RDS DB instance, the user account and password to connect with, and the database to use\.

 1. Stop replication for the Amazon RDS instance using the [mysql\.rds\_stop\_replication](mysql_rds_stop_replication.md) command:

    ```
    CALL mysql.rds_stop_replication;
    ```

-1. Update your application to use the Amazon RDS DB instance\.
-This update typically involves changing the connection settings to identify the host name and port of the Amazon RDS DB instance, the user account and password to connect with, and the database to use\.

 1. Run the [mysql\.rds\_reset\_external\_master](mysql_rds_reset_external_master.md) command on your Amazon RDS DB instance to reset the replication configuration so this instance is no longer identified as a replica: